-Felix Hernandez and the Mariners allow a season-high 21 runs in loss to Astros
+Felix Hernandez and the Mariners allow 21 runs to Astros in worst loss in franchise history

 But even this was unexpected.

 Hernandez worked a 1-2-3 first inning, retiring George Springer, Jose Altuve and Alex Bregman in order, which isn’t easy to do.
-In the second inning, he struck out Yordan Alvarez and got Aledmys Diaz to ground out.
+In the second, he struck out Alvarez and got Aledmys Diaz to ground out.

-Even after he walked Kyle Tucker and allowed a double to Abraham Toro, Hernandez appeared he would escape the inning unscathed when he got slow-footed catcher Martin Maldonado to hit a routine ground ball to shortstop.
+Even after he walked Kyle Tucker and allowed a double to Abraham Toro, it appeared Hernandez would escape the inning unscathed when he got slow-footed catcher Martin Maldonado to hit a routine ground ball to shortstop.
 But Dee Gordon, who was making the rare start at shortstop, misplayed the sure out for an error, allowing two runs to score.

-Hernandez’s next pitch after the Gordon miscue was crushed off the back wall behind the left field fence by Jake Marisnick for a two-run homer.
+Hernandez’s next pitch was crushed by Jake Marisnick for a two-run homer.

-After a terse meeting with manager Scott Servais, Hernandez got George Springer to fly out to end the inning.
+After a terse meeting with Servais, Hernandez got Springer to fly out to end the inning.
 But four unearned runs had scored and with Gerrit Cole starting for the Astros, the Mariners were done.
 A four-run deficit against Cole would be almost impossible to overcome.
 Seattle would later wish it was only a four-run deficit.

 Hernandez returned for the third inning and wouldn’t record an out while facing seven batters.